Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: Abstract

 \section{Abstract}

-We construct a globally generated line bundle on the moduli stack of higher-rank PT-semistable objects over a smooth projective threefold and analyze the extent to which it separates points.
-Furthermore, when the rank and degree are coprime, we refine our construction to obtain an explicit ample line bundle on the corresponding coarse moduli space of PT-stable objects, thereby establishing its projectivity.
+We study projectivity of moduli spaces on the DT/PT wall crossing in Bridgeland and polynomial stability on a smooth, projective threefold.
+First, we construct a globally generated line bundle on the moduli stack of higher-rank PT-semistable objects and analyze the extent to which it separates points.
+Next, when the rank and degree are coprime, we refine our construction to obtain an explicit ample line bundle on the corresponding coarse moduli space of PT-stable objects, thereby establishing its projectivity.

+Finally, we consider certain classes of threefolds for which PT-stability is realized as a Bridgeland stability condition and establish projectivity also on the wall separating the Gieseker and PT chambers.